Tip: Click the ‘Advanced’ button below the chart to access technical indicators and oscillators. Click ‘Reset’ to start over.

 - South Africa: The world’s largest platinum exporter

 - United Kingdom: Second biggest platinum exporter with an over 10% market share

 - Switzerland: Over $1bn in platinum exports each year

 Is platinum cheaper than gold?

 Yes, while rarer and arguably a more practical natural resource for everyday items and tools that we use, platinum is actually cheaper than gold.
-Current platinum prices per ounce are almost half of gold’s per-ounce cost.
+Today, the platinum spot price is at $1,032.76/t oz, while the gold spot price is at $1,834.72/t oz.
+Current platinum prices per ounce are nearing half of gold’s cost.
 You can read more about why this might be.

 Is platinum worth buying?